opendatacube/datacube-ecs/tests/README.md

 Using the Postman Collection Runner is the easiest way to test services locally.
 Make sure to select the corresponding data file for the test collection.

 ## Running with Travis
 Following the Postman guide to running with Travis (http://blog.getpostman.com/2017/08/23/integrate-api-tests-with-postman-newman-and-travis-ci/) will get the Travis process up and running.
-Using the datacube-ecs workspaces we also have a script to automatically run our tests and use data.
+If using datacube-ecs workspaces there is a script available to automatically run tests and use data.

 ### run_tests.sh
 The URL of the webservice is passed to `run_tests.sh` without protocol. e.g. `run_tests.sh nrt-au.alb.aws.com` The script will update the data file with the URL using HTTP protocol.